lukeindykiewicz/lukeindykiewicz-blog/content/blog/sbt-search-maven-plugin.md

 There are two things that should be mentioned here.

-To make your plugin enabled by default you should add such override:
+To make your plugin be enabled by default you should add such override:
 {{< highlight scala >}}
 override def trigger = allRequirements
 {{</ highlight >}}
 This simply says that this plugin will be activated when all required plugins are present.
-Plugins that this plugin depends on could be defined by overriding def `requires` (it's empty by default)
+Plugins, that this plugin depends on, could be defined by overriding def `requires` (it's empty by default)

-This plugin doesn't interact with code in project - just searches for artifacts - so we don't want our code to be run multiple times when it's executed inside multimodule project.
+This plugin doesn't interact with code in project - it just searches for artifacts - so we don't want our code to be run multiple times when it's executed inside multimodule project.
-To do this additional setting has to be specified:
+To avoid this, the additional setting has to be specified:

 {{< highlight scala >}}
 aggregate in searchMaven := false